MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/custom-speech-ai-studio.md

 # Customize a speech model with fine-tuning in AI Studio

+With custom speech, you can enhance speech recognition accuracy for your applications by using a custom model for real-time speech to text, speech translation, and batch transcription.
+The base model, trained with Microsoft-owned data, handles common spoken language well, but a custom model can improve domain-specific vocabulary and audio conditions by providing text and audio data for training.
+Additionally, you can train the model with structured text for custom pronunciations, display text formatting, and profanity filtering.

+> [!TIP]
+> You can bring your custom speech projects and trained models from Speech Studio to AI Studio.
+In AI Studio, you can pick up where you left off by connecting to your existing Speech resource.
+For more information about connecting to an existing Speech resource, see [Connect to an existing Speech resource](../../ai-studio/ai-services/connect-ai-services.md#connect-azure-ai-services-after-you-create-a-project).

+## Create a project in AI Studio

 Custom speech projects contain models, training and testing datasets, and deployment endpoints.
 Each project is specific to a [locale](language-support.md?tabs=stt).
 For example, you might create a project for English in the United States.

-## Create a project in AI Studio

 To create a custom speech project, follow these steps: